Parvez-Khan-1/problem_solving/README.md

-# problem_solving
+# Problem Solving - Python

+This repository is created to store solutions for open problem statement.

+### Objective:

-Problem Solving In Python
+- Problem Solving In Python.
+- Data Structures and Algorithm.
+- Competitive programming.